TylorS/typed/apps/website/content/recipes/react.md

 ## React output inside Typed

-Pass a React component, its props, and a stable unique `id` to `view`.
-Reuse the same ID on the server and browser; repeated instances need distinct IDs derived from their stable application keys.
+Pass a React component and its props to `view`.
+Each rendered island gets a unique host ID that hydration restores from server markup.
+Use the optional `id` override when application code needs a specific host ID; explicit IDs must be unique on the page and match between server and browser.
 Props can also be an `Effect`, `Stream`, or `Fx`; later values update the existing React root and preserve its component state.

 ```tsx file="Account.tsx"
 import { useState } from "react";